LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 Setting RAJA Back-End Features
 ===============================

-To access compiler and hardware optimization features, it is often necessary to pass options to a compiler.
+Various `RAJA_ENABLE_*` options are listed above for enabling RAJA back-ends, such as OpenMP and CUDA.
+To access compiler and hardware optimization features,i it may be necessary to pass options to a compiler.
 This sections describes how to do this and which CMake variables to use for certain cases.

 * **OpenMP Compiler Options**